Kutless: Early releases (2002–2007)

-The March 28, 2006 episode of NBC's Scrubs, "My Bright Idea", incorporated a significant portion of the song "All the Words" from Sea of Faces during the final scene.
-The episode hit eleven-week ratings high and was among the first Scrubs episodes that could be downloaded on iTunes.
-Laura Hutfless from the William Morris Agency said, "Placing the Kutless song, 'All the Words', on Scrubs was truly a team effort.
-We at William Morris were all very pleased with the way the song was incorporated into the television show and are thrilled that millions of Americans have now been exposed to this incredible band.
-I'm confident that this is only the beginning for Kutless as they continue to give their audience captivating and inspirational music and win new fans every day."
-Kutless's video "Shut Me Out" has been placed on an exclusive Microsoft/Wal-Mart DVD give-a-way.
-Consumers who purchase the new Xbox game "The Apprentice," featuring Donald Trump, will receive a copy of Kutless's new video.
-This is estimated to be in the hands of 350,000 gamers.
-Plus, Target Stores announced that the "Shut Me Out" video will play nationwide in all stores on Target TV (Red Channel) beginning in May (from Big Machine Media).
-Suzuki Motor Corporation announced that it will be the sole sponsor of the band's Hearts of the Innocent tour.

 In May 2007, longtime Kutless guitarist Ryan Shrout decided to leave Kutless, after his daughter was diagnosed with a rare eye disease.
-Shrout chose to support his family during this time, and left Kutless to do so.
-Nick De Partee, who had been a tech for the band, took Shrout's spot.
+Shrout chose to support his family during this time and left Kutless to do so.
+Nick DePartee, who had been a guitar tech for the band, took Shrout's spot.
 This left Jon Micah Sumrall as the only remaining original member, although James Mead had joined before the first album.

 The band's songs "Hearts of the Innocent" and "Beyond the Surface" are playable songs on the Christian Guitar Hero game called Guitar Praise.
 Their songs "Shut Me Out" and "Your Touch" were later featured in Guitar Praise's Expansion Pack 1.
 Their song "The Feeling" appears on the video game Rock Band 2 as an extra downloadable song.
 "Strong Tower" was added in 2011.